Neurodiversity - Inclusivity in the Workplace

 Suitable for:

-All members of the practice team.
+This course is suitable for all members of the practice team.

 Course summary:

 A unique insight into how gaining a real understanding of neurodiversity can benefit the whole of the workforce.
+You will learn about differences in the context of neurodiversity and think about strengths and challenges people have.
+Hopefully you will be inspired to think about how your workplace can be more neuro-inclusive.

 Danielle Hann is a GP in Bradford, who has become more and more interested in neurodiversity, especially within the general practice workforce, and how we can all support teams with a more inclusive culture.

-Course format:
+Course Format:

 The course will be run via zoom – a joining link will be shared with you a few days before the event.
 We provide interactive sessions with between 3 and 12 delegates allowing opportunity for small group discussions.
-Please therefore ensure you can log in using your own device (rather than sharing devices with colleagues) with sound and video.

 Cost: